 - Each graduate student may submit only ONE abstract of no more than 250 words (approximately 1,600 characters including spaces), in one of the following categories:

 - Natural & Computational Sciences Talk: 12-minute talks with 3 minutes for questions/discussion.
-Typical disciplines: applied science, biology, chemistry, computer science, psychological sciences & physics.
+Typical disciplines: applied science (nanotechnology, neuroscience, applied mathematics, applied robots); biology; chemistry; computational operations research (optimization, simulation, data analytics); computer science; psychological sciences (behavioral neuroscience, social, cognitive, clinical, and developmental); and physics.

 - Humanities & Social Sciences Talk: 15-minute talks with 5 minutes for questions/discussion.
-Typical disciplines: American studies, anthropology, history, & public policy)
+Typical disciplines: American studies (gender, race-ethnicity, religious or literary studies, material and visual culture, art history, cultural history); anthropology (archaeology, biological, sociocultural, linguistic); history; and public policy.

 - Poster Presentation: Two hour poster session for all disciplines.